Samory-909/virt-scripts/README.md

 Where the "image_name" parameter can be: bionic focal centos7 centos8 debian10 fedora32
-The option "--force" does not ask any confirmation.
+The option "--force" does not ask for any confirmation.

 Examples:
   ./download-images.sh bionic --force